-2. Start from slow shutter speed (1/15 sec or 1/30 sec) and go up and down little bit as you need it depending up on the speed of subjects and lighting conditions.
+2. Start from a slower shutter speed (1/15s - 1/30s) and go up or down little bit as you need depending on the speed of the subject and the lighting conditions.

-3. Shoot in Continuous Autofocus Mode because your subject and camera are constantly moving in proportion to each other.
-This way camera continuously track and focus moving subject.
+3. Shoot in a Continuous Autofocus Mode because your subject and the camera are constantly moving in proportion to each other.
+This way camera continuously track and focus the moving subject.

-4. If your camera doesn't support Autofocus then you have to judge traveling path of your subject, determine your subject's final point for shooting and pre-focus on that point and then take the shot.
+4. If your camera doesn't support autofocus, you have to judge the traveling path of the subject, determine the subject's final point for the shooting and pre-focus on that point and then take the shot.

-5. Use a Continuous Shooting Mode or Burst Mode.
-In this way you can have multiple shots and will have flexibility to choose best among many shots.
+5. Use a Continuous Shooting Mode or a Burst Mode so that you can have a multiple shots and will have the flexibility to choose the best among many shots.

 6. Position yourself parallel in front of the moving subject.
 If you keep larger distance from the subject, it might decrease the speed of the subject in relation with you and your camera, but it also reduces the effect of panning, and the effect is often why we do the panning.
 So, you have to balance the distance with the subject and the speed of the panning.

-8. Continuously follow track of moving subject and then take a shot and keep moving camera as if you are taking shot.
-This will create soft transition and give better result.
+8. Continuously follow the track of the moving subject, take the shot and keep moving the camera as if you are taking a shot.
+This will create a soft transition and gives better result.

-9. If you need an extra support for your heavy camera and big lens, you can use tripod which supports panning feature.
-It gives extra stability to minimize motion blur on the main subject.
+9. If you need an extra support for heavy camera and big lens, you can use a tripod which supports panning feature.
+It gives extra stability to minimize the motion blur on the main subject.

 Exposure : 1/30 sec Aperture : f/14.0 Focal Length : 200mm ISO : 100